-Choosing a survival retreat or prepper homestead is a major decision.
+Choosing a survival retreat or prepper house is a major decision.
 It may mean relocating, making a loan commitment, and even altering your career choice.
 But taking this self-reliance leap can pay off with huge dividends… like saving your life.

 One of the first things a person ponders when becoming a prepper is whether they want to bug in or bug out.
 A seasoned preppers soon learns that he or she must plan to do both.